BZKrisztian/Vizsgaremek_Frontend/src/documents/Milestones.md

 	- Shared tasklists/tasks

 SOLVED:
+	- Button to turn users to admin(done) => add basic js confirmation
+	- upon successful registration, aside from pop-up message the user should be taken to entry page
+	- if a logged in, regular user tries to go to overseer through url, redirect to homepage instead of entry
+	- user may delete their own account --> double confirmation
 	- ensure selected username does not already exist
 	- configure email upon registration ==> instead of simple notification, ensure it's also a verification step by clicking something
 	- have a superadmin?(done, technically)